timiskhakov/timiskhakov.github.io/_posts/2022-12-21-trees-and-tribulations.md

 9. If the active node is the root, we have to decrement the active length and adjust the edge for the next suffix.
 10. Otherwise, we follow the suffix link, if one is present.

-The `AddSuffixLink` is really simple:
+`AddSuffixLink` has a simple implementation:

 ```csharp
 private void AddSuffixLink(int node, ref int needSuffixLink)